faustodimarco/wform/README.md

 </div>
 ```

-SimpleFormly will automatically add the `current` class to the current step indicator and the `completed` class to completed step indicators.
+Wfrom will automatically add the `current` class to the current step indicator and the `completed` class to completed step indicators.

 ### Custom Progress Indicators